Provider Disputes and Appeals

 - A statement of the relief sought.

-An administrative law hearing must be requested by the provider no later than 30 business days after the provider receives CareSource’s notice of adverse action.
+A provider must request an administrative law hearing no later than 30 calendar days after the date on CareSource’s notice of adverse action.